 A: The law covers just about every decision-making body at every level of government that you could imagine from township trustees to school boards to the city council subcommittee on parades and celebrations.
-The body doesn't have to make the "final" decision on an issue.
-It is enough if the body makes a recommendation to another public body.
+There is a split in authority as to whether an advisory committee or an ad hoc staff that lacks final decision-making authority is a public body.
+However it is typically enough if the body makes a recommendation to another public body.
 The law does not apply to all meetings of groups of public officials, though.
-The mayor's cabinet, for example, holds meetings and makes recommendations to the mayor, but it is not constituted as a body with any legislative-type, or decision-making authority.
+The mayor's cabinet, for example, holds meetings and makes recommendations to the mayor, but it is not constituted as a public body with any legislative-type, or decision-making authority.

 Q: What is the reasoning behind the exceptions to open discussions?

 A: In cases where public employees are being investigated for misconduct, the exception allows potentially embarrassing matters to be kept private before a determination is made about what action to take.
 If the discussion involves the sale or purchase of property, advance knowledge of the plans could adversely affect the price.
 Obviously, discussing litigation is very sensitive and should not be open to the opposing side.
 The same is true of collective bargaining where a public discussion, while it might be interesting, might not be in the best interests of the community.

 Q: May I take pictures at a public meeting or record what's going on?